archbardinexile/BGCL/_posts/2024-09-13-profundus-theocracy.md

 ---
 layout: post
-title: Faction ▶ Profundus Theocracy
+title: The Profundus Theocracy (Faction)
 ---

 The Profundus Theocracy is the most prominent nation in the [Relief](), with territories stretching as far as the [Miasma]().
 Its capital, [Caelum's Landing](), is the largest and most populous city in the Relief, with much of the continent's trade passing through its markets.
 Governance of the nation is shared between the [Church of Caelum]() and the [Ministry](), while the [Inland Guard]() police the capital.